Home Drugs Victoza Victoza Side Effects

 In October 2023, a JAMA research letter found people who took liraglutide for weight loss under the brand name Saxenda suffered from cases of gastroparesis (stomach paralysis), bowel obstruction, pancreatitis and biliary disease.

-Ozempic (semaglutide) and Mounjaro (tirzepatide) are GLP-1 drugs like Victoza and several people have filed Ozempic lawsuits against Novo Nordisk claiming the company failed to adequately warn about the risk of gastroparesis, intestinal blockages and severe vomiting that can last for weeks and even months.
+Ozempic (semaglutide) and Trulicity (dulaglutide) are GLP-1 drugs like Victoza and several people have filed Ozempic lawsuits against Novo Nordisk claiming the company failed to adequately warn about the risk of gastroparesis, intestinal blockages and severe vomiting that can last for weeks and even months.
+Mounjaro (tirzepatide) is another diabetes drug similar to Victoza, but it is a GIP and GLP-1 dual agonist.
+It’s also mentioned in some GLP-1 lawsuits.

 Lawyers are also accepting cases from people who took Saxenda, Victoza’s weight loss counterpart, and suffered these side effects.